z784324922/sls/intl.en-US/Quick Start/5-minute quick start.md

 Extract the installation package to the current directory and then enter the `logtail_installer` directory.
 Run cmd as an administrator, and run the installation command `.\logtail_installer.exe install cn_hangzhou`.

 **Note:** You must run different installation commands according to the network environment and the region of Log Service.
 This document uses the ECS classic network in China East 1 \(Hangzhou\) as an example.
-For other areas, see [Install Logtail on Windows](../../../../reseller.en-US/User Guide/Logtail collection/Install/Install Logtail on Windows.md).
+For other areas, see [Install Logtail in Windows](../../../../../reseller.en-US/User Guide/Logtail collection/Install/Install Logtail in Windows.md).

-For the installation commands of other regions, see [Install Logtail on Windows](../../../../reseller.en-US/User Guide/Logtail collection/Install/Install Logtail on Windows.md) and [Linux ](../../../../reseller.en-US/User Guide/Logtail collection/Install/Linux .md).
+For the installation commands of other regions, see [Install Logtail in Windows](../../../../../reseller.en-US/User Guide/Logtail collection/Install/Install Logtail in Windows.md) and [Install Logtail in Linux](../../../../../reseller.en-US/User Guide/Logtail collection/Install/Install Logtail in Linux.md).

 ## Step 3.
 Configure data import wizard {#section_k5t_gr4_12b .section}